top of page

 PRIVATE PRACTICE ASSOCIATE POSITION (5).png

-This evidence-based assessment evaluates the four critical pillars of connection: Communication, Affection, Resolution, and Equilibrium.
+This assessment evaluates the four critical pillars of connection: Communication, Affection, Resolution, and Equilibrium.
 By analyzing your unique patterns of emotional expression, conflict management, power balance, and intimacy, we provide personalized insights that illuminate both your relationship strengths and growth opportunities.
 Complete the quiz to receive your relationship archetype and a tarot-inspired reading that offers a fresh perspective on deepening your connection and rekindling intimacy.

 18.png